Federated Learning with Nesterov Accelerated Gradient

 \subsubsection{Convergence Performance}

-In Fig.~\ref{fig:alg}, we compare the convergence performance of FedNAG with other three benchmarks.
-The experiment is performed on two datasets.
-MNIST is trained by linear regression, logistic regression, and CNN; and CIFAR-10 is trained by CNN.
-The setting in this experiment is $\tau=4, \gamma=0.9, N=4$.
+In Fig.~\ref{fig:alg}, we compare the convergence performance of FedNAG with other four benchmark algorithms.
+The experiment is performed on three datasets.
+MNIST is trained by linear regression, logistic regression and CNN; CIFAR-10 is trained by CNN and DNN (VGG16), and CIFAR-100 is trained by DNN (VGG16).
+For convex model, we set $\tau=20, \gamma=0.9, N=4$.
+For non-convex model, we set $\tau=40, \gamma=0.9, N=4$.
 For MNIST, the total number of iterations $T$ is 1000.
-For CIFAR-10, $T$ is set to 10000.
+For CIFAR-10 and CIFAR-100, $T$ is set to 10000.

-Figs.~\ref{fig:linear}, \ref{fig:logistic}, \ref{fig:mnist}, and \ref{fig:cifar10} show the values of the global loss function and accuracy trained under different models and datasets respectively.
-In general, we have cNAG $>$ FedNAG $>$ cSGD $>$ FedAvg.

-For centralized approaches, we can see cNAG performs better than cSGD in all cases.
-For distributed approaches, FedNAG also performs better than FedAvg.
-It confirms that NAG is more advantageous compared with gradient decent for both centralized and federated learning environment.

-For cNAG and FedNAG, we can find FedNAG performs worse.
-This follows our expectation shown in Theorem \ref{theorem:Fwf-Fw*}.
-FedNAG performs $\tau$ local updates before a global aggregation, causing less efficient updates and thus decreases the convergence performance.